 Aggressive Pit Bull or Loving Family Dog?

-To some, the American Staffordshire Terrier means only one thing, PIT BULL and with that comes all the negative propaganda that has spread throughout the news at every level, prompting breed bands and high insurance rates.
+To some, the American Staffordshire Terrier means only one thing - PIT BULL - and with that comes all the negative propaganda that has spread throughout the news at every level, prompting breed bans and high insurance rates.

 To many, all they see is a vicious fighting dog that should be banned if not destroyed.
 Just how much of this rhetoric is accurate of this breed?